-- Choose A Pathway: Under “Two Focal Areas,” click on “Select Alternate Paths.”
-In the popup window, select two of the five focal areas.
-Submit.
+- In the popup window, select two of the five focal areas.

 - Rerun the Audit: The audit should re-distribute courses accordingly.

-As stated in the Academic Catalog, a cognitive science major must complete one foreign language through the second semester of the second-year level OR complete two foreign languages through the second semester of the first-year level.
-The resultant total is four language courses for either pathway chosen.
+There are two options: complete one foreign language through the second semester of the second-year level OR complete two foreign languages through the second semester of the first-year level.
+The resultant total is four language courses for either option.

-If the audit does not reflect the correct correct pathway or language(s), click “Select Alternate Pathway” link under the “Two Beginner/Intermediate Modern Languages” header and select from the options provided.
+- If the audit does not reflect the correct language, click the “Select Alternate Pathway” link under the “Two Beginner/Intermediate Modern Languages” header and select the correct language(s).

 Placing out of Language Courses

 Students may place out of one or more language course(s) in a few different ways.
 Each language has an assigned Language Director on campus who must approve language placement exams, waivers, transfer credit, study abroad credit, etc. If successful, the Language Director will submit a transcript notation to the Office of the Registrar and a language ‘placeholder’ course should appear on the your transcript as a waiver or a course equivalency.